Edge Computing

 Workers handle stateless computation — parsing requests, validating tokens, evaluating policies, constructing responses.
 They scale horizontally with zero configuration.

-Durable Objects handle stateful operations — storing sessions, managing auth code lifecycle, enforcing rate limits.
-Each DO instance is a single-threaded actor with strongly consistent storage, distributed via region sharding.
+Durable Objects handle stateful operations — storing sessions, managing auth code lifecycle, enforcing rate limits, and maintaining protocol state.
+Each DO instance is a single-threaded actor with strongly consistent storage, scaled by explicit shard settings where supported.
+See Architecture — Durable Object State and Sharding.

-This separation means the stateless layer can scale infinitely (Cloudflare handles it), while the stateful layer scales through explicit sharding (Authrim manages it).
+This separation lets the stateless layer scale with Workers while the stateful layer scales through explicit Durable Object sharding and storage profile choices.

 Performance Characteristics